datalad-handbook/book/docs/basics/101-116-sharelocal.rst

    $ git annex whereis books/TLCL.pdf

-Oh, another checksum!
+Oh, another :term:`shasum`!
 This time however not in a symlink...
 "That's hard to read -- what is it?" your room mate asks.
 Luckily, there is a human-readable description next to it:
 "course on DataLad-101 on my private Laptop".